Uncounted ballot investigated in tied Alaska House race

-JUNEAU, Alaska (AP) — State election officials are trying to determine whether a ballot apparently marked for Democrat Kathryn Dodge in a tied state House race should be counted.
+JUNEAU, Alaska (AP) — State election officials said Monday they are trying to determine whether a ballot apparently marked for Democrat Kathryn Dodge in a tied state House race should be counted.

 The race between Dodge and Republican Bart LeBon was certified as a tie Monday.
-But state elections director Josie Bahnke says the ballot could still be counted, based on an ongoing investigation into its origin.
+But Josie Bahnke, the director of the Division of Elections, told reporters the ballot could still be counted, based on an investigation into its origin.

+She said the ballot appears to have been marked for Dodge.
+It was in a bin with so-called questioned ballots though it was determined that the ballot itself was not a questioned ballot, she said.

+Voters in certain situations are asked to vote a questioned ballot, including if their name is not on the precinct register.
+They must fill out an envelope, which their voted ballot is placed into.
+Information provided on the envelope is used to determine the voter’s eligibility.

 A recount is scheduled for Friday.